fabiommendes/markio/README.rst

 The ``.markio`` format is a markdown-based format for representing IO based programming questions.
-This library consists in a parser and a processor for the format.
+This library consists in a parser and a processor for this format.
 It does not judge submissions by executing programming tasks and comparing inputs/outputs but it provides some data structures that makes the implementation of such a program much easier.